vr70147/Supermarket-API/README.md

 # Supermarket API

-## The Supermarket API is a RESTful API built with Node.js and PostgreSQL, providing endpoints for managing supermarket products, categories, users, and orders.
+### The Supermarket API is a RESTful API built with Node.js and PostgreSQL, providing endpoints for managing supermarket products, categories, users, carts and orders.

 ## Table of Contents